-Bringing over 20 years Australian immigration industry experience to her consultancy, Tina provides clients with expert advice and assistance in relation to all Australian visas as well as applications for merits review.
+Bringing over 20 years Australian immigration industry experience to her consultancy in Sydney CBD, and, Tamworth in the Northern Inland region of NSW, Tina provides clients with expert immigration advice and assistance in relation to all Australian visas, and other complex immigration matters, as well as applications for merits review.

-Prior to establishing VisAssist®, Tina previously worked in the Tokyo office of the Department of Immigration and Border Protection at the Australian Embassy, Japan, as Manager of the Migration and Temporary Entry Sections.
+Prior to establishing VisAssist®, Tina previously worked in the Tokyo office of the then Department of Immigration at the Australian Embassy, Japan, as Manager of the Migration and Temporary Entry Sections.
 During this time she conducted interviews with applicants and sponsors, assessed and decided applications across all visa streams and was responsible for the General Skilled Migration program in that office.

 The advantage of knowledge gained over this time gives Tina a unique position to match her client’s expectations to the complex Australian immigration process step-by-step and prepare persuasive submissions, worded to give the best chance of a successful outcome.